 Another true gem is être Concept Store.
 It is situated in an old building with a vaulted ceiling (in the old days it was used for stocking salt).
 The lovely energetic lady told us passionate about the items in the shop, but as well about the go-to-places in Trieste for lunch and dinner.
 These personal encounters with locals makes me love travelling so much!

 Want to discover more creative 'Made in Trieste' shops?
-Check out this website.
+Check out this list of artisans shops in Trieste.

 Drinking coffee at Torrefazione is a nice experience because it feels like little has changed since the day they opened in 1948.
 It is as well a coffee and tea shop where you can buy (in-house roasted) whole beans, which they are happy to grind for you if you like.
 We all know the saying ‘When in Rome, do as the Romans do’, well… we weren’t in Rome, so I will adjust it to ‘When in Italy, do as the Italians do’.